bluelibs/bluelibs/packages/graphql-bundle/DOCUMENTATION.md

   resolvers: {
     Query: {
       saySomething: () => "Hi!",
+    },
   } as IResolverMap,
-  },
 };
 ```

 ## Resolvers

+Resolvers are controllers.
 A resolver's job is usually:

 - Check if inputs are fine (Validation)
 - Check security and permission rights (Authorisation)